Iowa Nursing Home Abuse Attorney

 - Emotional abuse – Abuse may be emotional or psychological as opposed to physical.
 Bully, taunting, and teasing residents are common examples of emotional abuse.
 Refusing to allow residents to participate in social activities or spend time with loved ones are also types of psychological abuse.

 - Financial exploitation – Sadly, some nursing home staff members may take advantage of a nursing home resident by exploiting them financially.
 Examples might include stealing directly from the resident, convincing them to change their will, asking the resident to make large cash withdrawals, or using the resident to take out a loan or make a large financial purchase.

 In addition to the four types of intentional abuse listed above, nursing home neglect–where a nursing home resident does not receive the level of care to which they are entitled–may also be cause for a nursing home malpractice suit.

 When nursing home abuse occurs, a resident may be at risk of physical and psychological harm, the latter of which is often closely related to physical deterioration.
 If your loved one is a victim of nursing home abuse, it’s important that you act quickly.

-A nursing home can be held liable for the abusive actions of its staff, and may be required to pay an elderly person or their representative/estate damages for harm that results from the abuse.
-In some cases, a nursing home or a particular staff member may face criminal penalties as well.
+A nursing home can be held liable for the abusive actions of its staff and may be required to pay an elderly person or their representative/estate damages for the harm that results from the abuse.
+In some cases, nursing home or a particular staff member may face criminal penalties as well.